flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/ovhd/fuel.md

 - AUTO:
     - The transfer pump runs, if necessary:
-        - For an automatic fuel transfer from the inner, mid, or outer tanks, via the forward gallery, or
+        - For an automatic fuel transfer from the inner, middle, or outer tanks, via the forward gallery, or
         - For a manual transfer from the outer tanks, via the forward gallery (except if any outer tank pump has been switched off), or
         - During jettison.
 - OFF: